 Step 4: Flush the System

-Fuel lines, injectors, and filters are cleaned thoroughly.
+Fuel lines, fuel injectors and fuel filters are cleaned with great care.

 Fuel Contamination Car Cost in the UK